andrewfager/fb-ads-getting-started/README.md

 ![ScreenShot](images/fb-create-app2.png)

 API access to the app needs to be enabled.
-This can be done under the App's advanced settings: settings > advanced
+This can be done under the App's advanced settings

 ![ScreenShot](images/fb-api-access.png)